-This may be used to control who may initiate treatment, prescribe the medicinal product and the setting in which the medicinal product can be given or used.
+This may be used to control who may initiate treatment, prescribe the medicinal product and the setting (hospital or institutions having defined facilities etc) in which the medicinal product can be given or used.
 When considering the classification of a medicinal product as subject to restricted medical prescription, the following factors shall be taken into account

-The medicinal product, because of its pharmaceutical characteristics or novelty or in the interests of public health, is reserved for treatments which can only be followed in a hospital environment.

-- The medicinal product is used in the treatment of conditions which must be diagnosed in a hospital environment or in institutions with adequate diagnostic facilities, although administration and follow-up may be carried out elsewhere. - The medicinal product is intended for outpatients but its use may produce very serious adverse reactions requiring a prescription drawn up as required by a specialist and special supervision throughout the treatment.
+- The medicinal product, because of its pharmaceutical characteristics or novelty or in the interests of public health, is reserved for treatments that can only be followed in a hospital environment; - The medicinal product is used in the treatment of conditions that must be diagnosed in a hospital environment or in institutions with adequate diagnostic facilities, although administration and follow-up may be carried out elsewhere; and - The medicinal product is intended for outpatients but its use may produce very serious adverse reactions requiring a prescription drawn up as required by a specialist and special supervision throughout the treatment.